denichodev/ruth-website/src/pages/works/2020-02-07-rapel-ux-writing.md

 ---
 Perfecting the whole app redesign.

-Working on the app's buttons, micro copies, and onboarding page.
+Working on the user's journey and flow throughout the app, micro copies, and onboarding page.

-I handled the UX writing and design, collaborated with one designer and other software engineers.

-I stopped working on the project during the detailed visual design phase as the app started to be built.
+Handled the UX writing and design, collaborated with one designer and few software engineers.
+Stopped working on the project during the detailed visual design phase as the app started to be built.

 The new redesigned app is available now at Google Playstore [here](https://play.google.com/store/apps/details?id=sg.com.jetdigital.werider.app).